lchski/lucascherkewski.com/_newsletters/2019-02-10-75-standing-in-place.md

 These principles—paying attention to art, for a long time, over and over—have long been implicit in my visits to the Gallery, but I appreciate how Walker makes them so explicit.

-I knew already which piece I’d pay attention to: [W. Blair Bruce’s _The Smiths_](https://www.gallery.ca/collection/artwork/the-smiths) ([image online](https://jamanetwork.com/data/journals/jama/930543/jaj140027fa.png)).
+I knew already which piece I’d attend to: [W. Blair Bruce’s _The Smiths_](https://www.gallery.ca/collection/artwork/the-smiths) ([image online](https://jamanetwork.com/data/journals/jama/930543/jaj140027fa.png)).
 It’s caught my eye repeatedly on prior visits for its sense of movement, its fantastical colours, and its impressive size.

-As I started looking at it, I heard giggles beside me.
-A young child, maybe three or four, was running around the pool of water in the adjoining room.
-As I continued looking at my painting, the child continued their exploration of the pool and the benches surrounding it.
-At times, I turned to look not at the painting, but at the child, enjoying their sense of wonder.
-(They were quite content to play with the pond—when it was time for them to go, the child let out some impressive wails.)

-As I looked at _The Smiths_, I found myself pulled deeper and deeper into it.
+As I stood before it, I found myself pulled in deeper.
 I noticed details—of the composition, of the content, of the technique—that I hadn’t observed on prior visits.
 This is one of those experiences that’s hard to capture in words, and maybe not worth doing so—instead, I encourage you to give it a go of your own.

-I will say this: attending closely to a painting for a long time felt similar to attending closely to a place.
-I’ve long felt a beauty in knowing a place—a city or a trail or a home—very deeply.
-A painting or other piece of art can also offer such beauty.
-The key is to pay attention.
-For more on that, I encourage you to subscribe to Rob Walker’s newsletter, [_The Art of Noticing_](https://tinyletter.com/RobWalker).
-(I know, I know, another newsletter recommendation—but seriously, newsletters are great.)
+But I will say this: attending closely to a painting for a long time felt similar to attending closely to a place.
+I’ve long found beauty in knowing a place—a city or a trail or a home—very deeply.
+Art can also offer such beauty.
+Paying attention yields dividends.

+With that, I’m off to the Gallery again.
 All the best for the (hopefully attentive) week ahead!

 Lucas